-Theory Credits: 4+1
+Credits: 4 +1 Total marks: 100

-Internal Assessment: 30 Marks External Assessment: 70 Total marks:
+Internal Assessment: 30 Marks External Assessment: 70 T Objectives:

 The student teachers will be able to

 - 1. Trace the Historical perspectives of psychological testing - 2.
 Develop skills in construction and development of psychological testing - 3.
 Develop skills in administration and interpreting the psychological tests - 4.
 Develop skills in writing the psychological test report